getsentry/sentry-cli/docs/dsym.rst

 symbols.
-It automatically picks up the ``DWARF_DSYM_FOLDER_PATH`` environment variable that Xcode exports in case you are using it from within an Xcode build step, alternatively you need to provide the path to debug symbols as argument.
+It automatically picks up the ``DWARF_DSYM_FOLDER_PATH`` environment variable that Xcode exports in case you are using it from within an Xcode build step, alternatively you need to provide the path to dSYMs as argument.

-Since debug symbols are uniquely identified you do not need to associate them with a release, however the tool will automatically scan for a ``Info.plist`` in the path provided to find the release.
-If a release is found the debug symbols are associated automatically.
-Unassociated debug symbols are still considered for processing but you won't easily see which debug symbols go with which releases.
+Since dSYMs are uniquely identified you do not need to associate them with a release, however the tool will automatically scan for a ``Info.plist`` in the path provided to find the release.
+If a release is found the dSYMS are associated automatically.
+Unassociated dSYMs are still considered for processing but you won't easily see which go with which releases.

 Example::